prabal221b/to-do-full-stack-webapp/Steps to run the project.md

 To Start the WebApp
 1. Open the to-do-main Folder in terminal
 2. Use "node static.js" to start the website
-3. Browse "http://localhost:3000" in a broswer
+3. Browse "http://localhost:3000" in a browser